UnofficialOpenUni/system-programming-lab/readme.md

 ### Copying the files from this repo to your PC:
 1. Click the fork button on the top left corner of this webpage to fork this repository in your Github account.
 2. Create a new folder on your PC to copy and save the files from the repository into.
 3. Open the terminal, and navigate to the new folder you've just created.
-You can do this by using the "cd" command.
+You can do this by using the `cd` command.</br></br>
 	```
 	### navigating into a folder: ###
 	cd <Folder's name>/